 In addition to the gallery itself which also briefly housed the Western Ontario Conservatory of Music, Mrs. McIntosh’s vision to support education also included legacy scholarships for public speaking, geography, business administration, and music.

-Today, after celebrating its 75th anniversary as Ontario’s oldest university art gallery, its collection holds over 4,000 objects and continues to serve both the University and the larger community.
+After more than 75 years in operation, McIntosh Gallery is Ontario’s oldest university art gallery.
+Its collection holds over 4,000 objects and continues to serve both the University and the larger community.